lucacasamassima/lucacasamassima.github.io/Arcade game/README.md

 * If char boy collides with a bug, she loose a life.
 * If char boy collides with a gem, she gain a life.
 * The char boy picks up the key and the heart colliding with them.

+## How to play local

+* Download the project
+* Open "index.html"
+* Enjoy the game

+## Credits:

+* Luca Casamassima
+* Udacity for the base code of the project